robertwtucker/spt-charts/oracledb/README.md

 ### Oracle Database Docker Image

-You may provision the database supporting the Oracle SOA suite domain schemas separately, and point the chart to it by providing the database url.
-The database must be accessible from the Kubernetes cluster.
-This is the recommended way to deploy this chart.

-If you intend on deploying the database within the kubernetes cluster (optional;
-not for production), you must agree to the terms of the Oracle database Docker image:
+If you intend on deploying the database within a kubernetes cluster you must agree to the terms of the Oracle database Docker image:

 - At [https://container-registry.oracle.com](https://container-registry.oracle.com),
   search for 'database'.